DaniAffCH/Ransomware/README.md

 `~$ sudo apt-get install libssl-dev`

 ### Using the tool
-- To encrypt a directory (and sub-directory)
+- To encrypt a directory (and its sub-directory)
 `~$ bin/main crypt [PathToEncrypt]`
-- To decrypt a directory (and sub-directory)
+- To decrypt a directory (and its sub-directory)
 `~$ bin/main decrypt [PathToDecrypt]`